-I wrote this post shortly after the Sandy Hook school shootings in Newton, CT in December of 2012.
-This year, there’s a trend of shooters targeting police.
+I wrote this post shortly after the horrific Sandy Hook school shootings in Newton, CT in December of 2012.
+In 2016, there was a trend of shooters targeting police.
 Now in 2020, we are reminded of how racism is still destroying lives.
 There are always new perpetrators and new victims.
-No matter where or how the bloodshed takes place, I believe the solution is the same, so I wanted to re-post this.
+No matter where or how the bloodshed takes place, I believe the solution to evil is the same, so I wanted to re-post this.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 I’ve just spent two hours reading blogs and commentary about the Newtown, CT killings.
 Like everyone, my heart aches for that once peaceful town.
-I cannot imagine having a child murdered.
+I cannot imagine losing a child in such a way.

 I saw on the news this morning that since 1999, there have been seven mass killings at schools.
 SEVEN incidents.
-In addition, in this year alone, there have been five non-school mass shootings.
-It’s almost become common place, so much so that I only remembered two (Columbine and VT) of the seven, and one (Gabby Giffords) of the five.
+Besides, in this year alone, there have been five non-school mass shootings.
+It’s almost become commonplace, so much so that I only remembered two (Columbine and VT) of the seven, and one (Gabby Giffords) of the five.
 The mind can only take in so much horror.

 The debates about how to fix the problem are ongoing: stricter gun laws, less violent video games/movies, better screening/help for the mentally ill, armed police officers in the schools, metal detectors at the schools, etc. All of these seem like good ideas.
 Why weren’t some changes implemented after mass killing #1?
 Maybe because we didn’t think it could happen again.
-We couldn’t imagine it would happen again.
+We couldn’t imagine such evil would happen again.

 And here we are, too many episodes later, grieving the loss of innocent children.
 Little kids who were just learning to read and tie their shoes and ride a bike.
-We will never be able to eliminate all school violence in America, but we ought to be able to do better than we’re doing.
+We will probably never be able to eliminate all school violence in America, but we ought to be able to do better than we’re doing.

 The question that always comes up after such tragedies is How could God allow this to happen?